trentm/node-bunyan/README.md

 log.levels(0, "info")           // can use "info" et al aliases log.levels("foo", WARN)         // set stream named "foo" to WARN
 ```

+## Level suggestions

+Trent's biased suggestions for server apps: Use "debug" sparingly.
+Information
+that will be useful to debug errors *post mortem* should usually be included in
+"info" messages if it's generally relevant or else with the corresponding
+"error" event.
+Don't rely on spewing mostly irrelevant debug messages all the
+time and sifting through them when an error occurs.

+Trent's biased suggestions for node.js libraries: IMHO, libraries should only
+ever log at `trace`-level.
+Fine control over log output should be up to the
+app using a library.
+Having a library that spews log output at higher levels
+gets in the way of the a clear story in the *app* logs.

 # Log Record Fields